-On 2 February 1984, the Age newspaper in Melbourne published a story on its front page entitled "Secret Tapes of judge, lawyer" by Lindsay Murdoch and David Wilson with the subheading "Sydney solicitor's phone was tapped" and under the general heading of "Network of Influence".15 The article went further than the allegations first raised by the National Times.
+On 2 February 1984, the Age newspaper in Melbourne published a story on its front page entitled 'Secret Tapes of judge, lawyer' by Lindsay Murdoch and David Wilson with the subheading 'Sydney solicitor's phone was tapped' and under the general heading of 'Network of Influence.'
+The article went further than the allegations first raised by the National Times.
 It published what purported to be excerpts from transcripts of telephone conversations which had been illegally taped by the New South Wales police.
 It reported that the unnamed Judge was unwittingly taped during telephone calls to the solicitor's home and office in 1979 and 1980.
 The article reported that they talked about judicial appointments, politicians and personal matters.
 Amongst the serious allegations against the Judge was a conversation in which it was said that he promised to ask a prominent New South Wales government figure to help secure a highly paid public service job for a man connected with the solicitor.
 The Judge rang back to say that the job had been lined up.
-He told the solicitor after speaking to the government figure, "[h]e'll give it to him".
-The newspaper reported that the senior New South Wales public servant who got his job some time after the Judge promised to ask a New South Wales government figure to secure it still holds
+He told the solicitor after speaking to the government figure, 'He'll give it to him.'
+The newspaper reported that the senior New South Wales public servant who got his job some time after the Judge promised to ask a New South Wales government figure to secure it still held the position.
+In another telephone conversation later reported to be

-7 Blackshield, Coper and Williams, above n 5, 58.
+&lt;sup>9 Blackshield, Coper and Williams, above n 7, 58.